GeorgeWebDevCy/tcn-mlm/readme.txt

 Future commits will introduce the service container, WooCommerce membership sync, commission calculations, REST API endpoints, and dashboards described in `architecture.md`.

 == Changelog ==
+= 0.1.6 =
+* Bump plugin version to ship the mobile-app integration endpoints and REST user metadata additions.

 = 0.1.5 =
 * Seed baseline membership products on activation and ensure they carry the correct TCN MLM membership level meta.
 * Avoid duplicate product creation by reusing existing items matched by level or title.